nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the view module command behaves at each step.

-1. User calls the view module command from the `Parser`. `Parser` then calls the `printTable()` method in `Ui` and passes `list` and `weekNumber` as parameters into the method. `printTable()` instantiate a `ModView` class.
+1. User calls the view module command from the `Parser`. `Parser` then calls the `printTable()` method in `Ui`. `printTable()` then instantiates `ModView` class and calls the `printAllModuleInformation()` method from the `ModView` class.

-1. `Parser` passes the parameters `List` and `weekNumber` into `printAllModuleInformation()`.
-This method is from the `ModView` class.

-1. The user input is subjected to a method `validateInputs()` to verify that both of the following conditions are satisfied.
+1. User input is subjected to `validateInputs()` to verify that both of the following conditions are satisfied.
   * `weekNumber` is an integer between 1 and 13 inclusive.
   * `modlist` in `list` is not empty.

-If any of the above conditions is not fulfilled, an error message will be printed and `printAllModuleInformation()` terminates.
+If any of the above conditions is not satisfied, an error message will be printed and `printAllModuleInformation()` terminates.

-1. A method `getMaxModuleLength()` will be called to find out the maximum length of module code present in `modList`.
-This is to facilitate the automatic resizing of the printed table.
+1. A method `getMaxModuleLength()` will be called to find out the maximum length of module code of modules taken.
+This is to facilitate the resizing of the printed table.

-1. The table templates such as `border`, `header` and `contents` is formatted accordingly based on the output of the previous step.
+1. The table templates such as `border`, `header` and `contents` are updated accordingly based on the output of `getMaxModuleLength()`.

 1. This method iterates through `modList` and for each `Module` it extracts data such as `moduleCode`, `expectedWorkload` and `actualWorkload`.
 The data will be fill into the respective templates.
  Existence of the desired data is checked using their respective methods, `doesExpectedWorkLoadExist()` and `doesActualTimeExist()`, before they are filled into the templates to be printed.
 If the desired data does not exist, a `NO INPUT` will be printed instead.

+The following sequence diagram shows how the view module command works.
+Assume that the user inputs a `list 2` command and there exists a module CS2113t with `expectedWorkload` of 10 and `actualWorkload` in `weekNumber` 2 of 20.

 #### Breakdown and Analysis